Pushpavel/scenarios/README.md

 Let's start by installing Scenarios as a dev dependency of your project with npm.

+> This package is not yet published. the command below won't work

 ```
 npm i firebase-scenarios --only=dev
 ```